sfigg/commercialization-public/customize/desktop/oobe-screen-details.md

 ---
 # OOBE screen details

+This topic describes some of the screens users will see as they progress through OOBE.
+Although the screens described here are not customizable, the information is provided to give insight to the user's experience, and what the user can expect, as they work through OOBE.

+The following screens are described below:

+1. Connect users to the network
+1. Create security questions for this account
+1. Set up Office 365 trial - add your credit card

 ## Connect users to the network

 During the OOBE flow, the customer will see the **Let’s connect you to a network** screen.
 In Windows 10 build 1709, this screen is now shown prior to the EULA screen during OOBE. **Let’s connect you to a network** shows any connection options available to the user, including in-range Wi-Fi and Cellular data networks.